 Sorting – sort, classify, order, sequence, shortest to longest, biggest to smallest

 Number and number operations – sets, groups, amount, how many, fewer than, more than, greater than, most, least, the same as, equal, different from, guess, estimate, ones, tens, hundreds, thousands, addition, subtraction, division, multiplication, one-half, one-quarter, one-third, first, last, pairs

 Geometry – names of pattern blocks: hexagon, trapezoid, rhombus, square, triangle; circle, point, round, flat, curve, line, corner, edge, face, angle, symmetry, cube, sphere, cylinder, cone, oval, straight, diamond, direction

 Measurement – measure, taller than, shorter than, wider than, narrower than, length, volume, weight, area, time, hour, minute, second, Celsius or Fahrenheit, degree, centimeter, meter, inches, feet, yards (choose depending on location), distance, increase, decrease, heavier, lighter

 Data analysis– graph, tally, data, bar graph, pie graph, grid, grid paper, more than, fewer than, always, sometimes, never, compare

 Money – penny, nickel, dime, quarter, dollar, etc. (according to country currency), cash, bank, save

 Position words – near, far, beside, between, inside, outside, above, below, in front, behind, over, under, top, bottom, left, right, closer, further

-Whether setting the table, lining up for recess, reading the calendar, displaying collections on the science table, or putting up bulletin board displays there will be opportunities to teach math vocabulary to your kindergarten and preschool students.
+- Teach math vocabulary with everyday things.
+Whether setting the table, lining up for recess, reading the calendar, displaying collections on the science table, or putting up bulletin board displays there will be opportunities to introduce and reinforce the math words above to your kindergarten and preschool students.